jaspreet338/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+Answer:
+console.log(y) : y is not defined but it declared inside the function
+console.log(f1()): return undefined or print the value of x.
 ## Question 3

 Take a look at the following code: